codefellows/seattle-ops-301n3/class-15/project-guidelines.md

   - Don't forget to include IP addresses!
 - Build out your team's AWS VPC solution in the cloud!
   - Make the necessary connections and configurations to meet your client company's needs, including the newly acquired company.
-- Hint: In an AWS environment, you could deploy a Windows Server instance within a VPC and use Active Directory as the authentication and user management system for those instances.
+- Hint: In an AWS environment, you could deploy a Windows Server instance within a VPC and use Active Directory as the user management system for those instances.

 > Tip: You can use AI tooling to help you generate storylines to validate your infrastructure design choices.